Heyji2/otp/README.md

 let rng = Cryptokit.Random.secure_rng in             (* create a random generator                                                            *)
 let s = generate_secret rng in                       (* generate a secret                                                                    *)
-let u = generate_totp_uri "MyWebSite" s "Michel" in  (* embeds this secret into a specificaly crafted URI that authenticators can understand *) let qr = Otp.uri2qrcode u in                         (* transform this URI into a QRCode that can be display in an html page                 *) let file = open_out "test.html" in let fmt = Format.formatter_of_out_channel file in let () = Format.fprintf fmt
+let u = generate_totp_uri "MyWebSite" s "Michel" in  (* embeds this secret into a specificaly crafted URI that authenticators can understand *) let qr = Otp.uri2qrcode u in                         (* transform this URI into a QRCode that can be displayed in an html page               *) let file = open_out "test.html" in let fmt = Format.formatter_of_out_channel file in let () = Format.fprintf fmt